JessWhite88/InteractiveStoryGame_GWC2024/README.md

    - Use the Figma project you created to design each scene of your interactive story.

 2. **Add Interactivity:**
-   - Use Figma's prototype features to add interactivity to your story.
    - Connect frames with clickable links to simulate choices and outcomes.

 3. **Share Your Design:**